SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

+---
+layout: page
-# Quantum variable cell relaxation of LaH10
+title: Tutorial for quantum variable cell relaxation of LaH10
+---

-In this tutorial we will replicate the results of the work [Errea et. al, Nature 578, 66–69(2020)](https://www.nature.com/articles/s41586-020-1955-z), where they show how the rombohedral structure R-3m of LaH10, global minimum of the Born-Oppenheimer (BO) energy landscape, to collapse into the higher symmetry Fm-3m at low pressure, where this phase is unstable within the harmonic approximation.
+In this tutorial we will replicate the results of the work [Errea et. al, Nature 578, 66–69(2020)](https://www.nature.com/articles/s41586-020-1955-z), where they show how the rhombohedral structure $$R-3m$$ of LaH10, local minimum of the Born-Oppenheimer (BO) energy landscape,  collapses into the higher symmetry $$Fm-3m$$ at low pressure, where this phase is unstable within the harmonic approximation.

-*Note*: We will use underconverged parameters to be able run the calculation on a local computer, for production runs you must study the convergence, especially with K point sampling and the supercell size.
+**Note**: We will use underconverged parameters to be able run the calculation on a local computer, for production runs you must study the convergence, especially with the k point sampling and the supercell size.

-For this tutorial, we provide a dynamical matrix, obtained by a sscha relaxation at fixed cell (see tutorial on H3S for example).
+For this tutorial, we provide a dynamical matrix, obtained by a sscha relaxation at fixed cell (see tutorial on [H3S](http://sscha.eu/Tutorials/Automatic_Calculations/) for example).
+Also the pseudopotentials used are provided.
+These input files can be found in python-sscha/Tutorials/LaH10.

 ```python